Mennica Legacy Tower

-The Mennica Legacy Tower is a complex of two office buildings in Warsaw, Poland, located at 18 Prosta Street, in the neighbourhood of Mirów, within the district of Wola.
+The Mennica Legacy Tower (/pl/) is a complex of two office buildings in Warsaw, Poland, located at 18 Prosta Street, in the neighbourhood of Mirów, within the district of Wola.
 It includes a 140-metre-tall skyscraper mBank Tower (Wieża mBank) with 32 storeys, and a smaller 43-metre-tall office building with 9 storeys.
 It was completed in 2020.

 History

 The building complex was designed by Chicago-based architecture firm Goettsch Partners, in cooperation with firm Epstein.
 It was an joint investment of Golub GetHouse and the Mint of Poland, both of which now have offices in the building.
 The Warsaw-based construction company Warbud was hired as the general contractor.
 They were constructed in place of the headquarters builting of Mint of Poland.

 The construction begun in October 2016.
 In 2019, the west building was rented entirely by company WeWork.
 In 2020, most of the east building was rented to mBank, which ten renamed it to the mBank Tower (Wieża mBank).